terrycojones/ggrep/README.md

 1. Document `format`, `polars_df`, and `rich_table` (in `readthedocs.io`).
 1. Can `click` allow a `-e` option that also can be used to specify the pattern?
-1. Make it possible to specify a sheet (only works if there is one Excel file?).
-1. Adjust column names "Row" and "File" in case they're already present.
-1. Allow for processing multiple Excel files into individual sheets.
 1. Write tests for unequal numbers of cols.